mvpossum/bocalabels/README.md

 # Boca Labels

-This small script generates a pdf ready to print, containing the credentials of the teams to log in to the Boca system ( https://github.com/cassiopc/boca ).
+This small script generates usernames and password for the Boca system ( https://github.com/cassiopc/boca ).
+Also it can generate a pdf, containing the credentials of the teams.
 It is useful when holding competition with this system.
 You can see an example of the output in example.pdf.

-# Usage
+# Generating credentials
 1. First, log in to icpc.baylor.edu using the organizer account of the contest.
 2. In the Dashboard, select the desired contest.
 3. Click on the Export button, choose PC^2 format.